Is there a cure for diabetes?

-Even though there's no diabetes cure, diabetes can be treated and controlled with medicines and lifestyle changes.
+Even though there's no diabetes cure, diabetes can be treated and controlled with medication and lifestyle changes.

 Can weight loss surgery cure diabetes?

-It's also important that you follow your recommended diabetes diet, exercise regularly, manage your stress, and see your doctor regularly for necessary check-ups.
+It's also important that you follow your recommended diabetes diet, exercise regularly, manage your stress, and see your doctor regularly for advised check-ups.

 With type 1 diabetes, weight loss surgery doesn’t cause any remission in symptoms, but improved glucose control may be possible.